-It’s almost that time of year when you review your marketing results, make adjustments for the rest of the year and start thinking about setting goals for next year.
-During that process, you’re going to look at what worked and what didn’t, and if you’re like many companies we work with as a digital marketing consultant, you’re looking to spend more money and time on getting more leads and customers from the internet.
+It’s almost that time of year when you review your marketing strategy, make adjustments for the rest of the year and start thinking about setting goals for next year.
+During that process, you’re going to look at what worked and what didn’t, and if you’re like many companies we work with as a digital marketing consultant, you’re looking to spend more money and time on getting more leads and customers from digital marketing channels.

 Are you spending time and money on the right small business marketing efforts?